THE SKINNY:

 Goldenbach and prepare (in writing) at least three questions

-assignment to be handed in before class Feb.
-5.
+assignment to be handed in before the start of class.

 Additional readings: Combination of online reading and e-mail.